-Below article will focus on quotients like what is risk management?
-What type of risks banks face and how they manage through risk management process?
+The below article will focus on quotients like what risk management is.
+What risks do banks face, and how do they manage through the risk management process?

-We all come across with the word risk in our life but have you ever wondered where this word originates from???
+We all come across the word RISK in our life, but have you ever wondered where this word originates from???
 What is the origin of this word???
-So, firstly we will discuss what is Risk??
+So, firstly, we will discuss…

-The word “Risk” can be linked to the Latin word “Rescum” which means Risk at Sea.
-Risk can be defined as of losing something of value or something which is weighed against the potential to gain something of value.
-Values can be of any type i.e. health, financial, emotional well being etc. Risk can also be said as an interaction with uncertainty.
-Risk perception is subjective in nature, people make their own judgment about the severity of a risk and it varies from person to person.
-Every human-being carries some risk and define those risks according to their own judgment.
+“Risk” can be a link to the Latin “Rescum,” which means Risk at Sea.
+Risk can be defined as losing something of value or weighing against the potential to gain something of value.
+Values can be of any type i.e. health, financial, emotional well-being, etc. Risk can also be an interaction with uncertainty.
+Risk perception is subjective; people judge the severity of a risk, and it varies from person to person.
+Every human being carries some risk and defines those risks according to their judgment.

 What is Risk Management?

-As we all are aware what is risk?
-But how one can tackle with risk when they face it??
-So, the concept of Risk Management has been derived in order to manage the risk or uncertain event.
-Risk Management refers to the exercise or practice of forecasting the potential risks thus analyzing and evaluating those risks and taking some corrective measures to reduce or minimize those risks.
+As we all are aware, what is the risk?
+But how can one tackle risk when they face it??
+So, the concept of Risk Management manages the risk or uncertain event.
+Risk Management refers to the exercise or practice of forecasting the potential risks, thus analyzing and evaluating those risks and taking some corrective measures to reduce or minimize those risks.

-Today risk management is practiced by many organizations or entities in order to curb the risk which they can face it in near future.
-Whenever an organization makes any decision related to investments they try to find out the number of financial risk attached with it.
-Financial risks can be in the form of high inflation, recession, volatility in capital markets, bankruptcy etc. The quantum of such risks depends on the type of financial instruments in which an organization or an individual invests.
+Today, many organizations or entities practice risk management to curb the risks they can face in the near future.
+Whenever an organization makes any investment decision, it tries to determine the number of financial risks attached.
+Financial risks can be high inflation, recession, volatility in capital markets, bankruptcy, etc. The quantum of such risks depends on the type of financial instruments in which an organization or an individual invests.

-So, in order to reduce or curb such exposure of risks to investments, fund managers and investors practice or exercise risk management.
-For example an individual may consider investing in fixed deposit less risky as compared to investing in share market.
-As investment in equity market is riskier than fixed deposit, thus through the practice of risk management equit analyst or investor will diversify its portfolio in order to minimize the risk.
+So, to reduce or curb such exposure of risks to investments, fund managers and investors practice or exercise risk management.
+For example, an individual may consider investing in fixed deposits less risky than investing in the share market.
+As investment in the equity market is riskier than the fixed deposit, through the practice of risk management, equity analysts or investors will diversify their portfolios to minimize the risk.

-Till now we have seen how risk management works and how much it is important to curb or reduce the risk.
-As risk is inherent particularly in financial institutions and banking organizations and even in general, so this article will deals with how Risk Management is important for banking institutions.
-Till date banking sectors have been working in regulated environment and were not much exposed to the risks but due to the increase of severe competition banks have been exposed to various types of risks such as financial risks and non-financial risks.
+Until now, we have seen how risk management works and how important it is to curb or reduce risk.
+As risk is inherent, particularly in financial institutions, banking organizations, and even in general, this article will deal with how Risk Management is important for banking institutions.
+Banking sectors have been working in a regulated environment and have not been exposed to the risks much.
+Still, due to the increase of severe competition, banks have been experiencing various types of risks, such as financial and non-financial risks.

-The function and process of Risk Management in Banks is complex, so the banks are trying to use the simplest and sophisticated models for analyzing and evaluating the risks.
-In a scientific manner, banks should have expertise and skills to deal with the risks which are involved in the process of integration.
-In order to compete effectively, large-scale banking organizations should develop internal risk management models.
-At a more desired level, Head offices staff should be trained in risk modeling and analytic tools to conduct Risk Management in Banks.
+The function and process of Risk Management in Banks are complex, so the banks use the simplest and most sophisticated models to analyze and evaluate the risks.
+Banks should have the expertise and skills to deal with the risks involved in the integration process.
+To compete effectively, large-scale banking organizations should develop internal risk management models.
+At a more desired level, Head office staff should be trained in risk modeling and analytic tools to conduct Risk Management in Banks.

-Practice of Risk Management in Banks is newer in Indian banks but due to the growing competition, increased volatility and fluctuations of markets the risk management model has gained importance.
-Due to the practice of risk management, it has resulted in the increased efficiency in governing Indian banks and has also increased the practice of corporate governance.
-The essential feature of risk management model is to minimize or reduce the risks of the products ad services which are offered by the banks therefore, in order to mitigate the internal & external risks there is a need of efficient risk management framework.
+The practice of Risk Management in Banks is newer in Indian banks.
+Still, the risk management model has gained importance due to the growing competition, increased volatility, and market fluctuations.
+The practice of risk management has resulted in increased efficiency in governing Indian banks and has also increased the practice of corporate governance.
+The essential feature of the risk management model is to minimize or reduce the risks of the products and services that the banks offer; therefore, to mitigate the internal & external risks, there is a need for an efficient risk management framework.

-Indian banks have to prepare risk management models or framework due to the increasing global competition by foreign banks, introduction of innovative financial products and instruments and increasing deregulation’s.
+Indian banks must prepare risk management models or frameworks due to the increasing global competition by foreign banks, the introduction of innovative financial products and instruments, and increasing deregulation.

-Banking sector of India has made a great advancements in terms of technology, quality etc. and have started to diversify and expand its horizons at a rapid rate.
-However, due to the increasing globalization and liberalization and also increasing advancements leads these banks to encounter some risks.
-Since in banks risks plays a major role in the earnings therefore higher the risk, higher will be the returns.
-Hence it is essential to maintain equality between risk and return.
+India’s banking sector has made great technological advancements, quality, etc., and has started rapidly diversifying and expanding its horizons.
+However, the increasing globalization, liberalization, and advancements lead these banks to encounter some risks.
+Since in banks, risks play a major role in the earnings, therefore higher the risk, the higher the returns.
+Hence, it is essential to maintain equality between risk and return.

 1. Credit Risk

-- Credit risks involve borrower risk, industry risk and portfolio risk.
-As it checks the creditworthiness of the industry, borrower etc.
+- Credit risks involve borrower, industry, and portfolio risks as it checks the creditworthiness of the industry, borrower, etc.

-- It is also known as default risk which checks the inability of an industry, counter-party or a customer who are unable to meet the commitments of making settlement of financial transactions.
+- It is also a default risk, which checks the inability of an industry, counterparty, or customer to meet the commitments of making a settlement of financial transactions.

-- Internal and external factors both influences credit risk of bank portfolio.
+- Internal and external factors both influence the credit risk of a bank portfolio.

-- Internal factors consist of lack of appraisal of borrower’s financial status, inadequate risk pricing, lending limits are not defined properly, absence of post sanctions surveillance, proper loan agreements or policies are not defined etc.
+- Internal factors consist of a lack of appraisal of the borrower’s financial status, inadequate risk pricing, lending limits are not defined properly, absence of post-sanction surveillance, proper loan agreements or policies are not defined, etc.

-- Whereas external factor comprises of trade restrictions, fluctuation in exchange rates and interest rates, fluctuations in commodities or equity prices, tax structure, government policies, political system etc.
+- External factors include trade restrictions, fluctuation in exchange and interest rates, fluctuations in commodities or equity prices, tax structure, government policies, political system, etc.

-- Top management consent or attention should be received in order to manage the credit risk.
+- Top management consent or attention is crucial to manage credit risk.

-- In a loan policy of banks, risk management process should be articulated.
+- In a loan policy of banks, the risk management process should be articulated.

-- It can be quantified through estimating expected and unexpected financial losses and even risk pricing can be done on scientific basic.
+- It can be quantified by estimating expected and unexpected financial losses and even risk pricing can be made scientifically.

-- Credit Policy Committee should be formed in each bank that can look after the credit policies, procedures and agreements and thus can analyze, evaluate and manage the credit risk of a bank on a wide basis.
+- A Credit Policy Committee should be in each bank to review the credit policies, procedures, and agreements.
+It thus can analyze, evaluate, and manage a bank’s credit risk widely.

-- Credit Risk Management consists of many management techniques which helps the bank to curb the adverse effect of credit risk.
-Techniques includes: credit approving authority, risk rating, prudential limits, loan review mechanism, risk pricing, portfolio management etc.
+- Credit Risk Management consists of many management techniques that help the bank curb the adverse effects of credit risk.
+Techniques include credit approving authority, risk rating, prudential limits, loan review mechanism, risk pricing, portfolio management, etc.

 2. Market Risk

-- Earlier, majorly for all the banks managing credit risk was the primary task or challenge.
+- Earlier, for all the banks, managing credit risk was the primary task or challenge.

-- But due to the modernization and progress in banking sector, market risk started arising such as fluctuation in interest rates, changes in market variables, fluctuation in commodity prices or equity prices and even fluctuation in foreign exchange rates etc.
+- However, due to the modernization and progress in the banking sector, market risks started arising, such as fluctuations in interest rates, changes in market variables, fluctuations in commodity prices or equity prices, and even fluctuations in foreign exchange rates.

-- So, it became essential to manage the market risk too.
-As even a minute change in market variables results into substantial change of economic value of banks.
+- So, it became essential to manage the market risk, too.
+Even a minute change in market variables results in a substantial change in the economic value of banks.

-- Market risk comprises of liquidity risk, interest rate risk, foreign exchange rate risk and hedging risk.
+- Market risk comprises liquidity risk, interest rate risk, foreign exchange rate risk, and hedging risk.

-- The major concern for the top management of banks is to manage the market risk.
+- The top management of banks’ major concern is managing the market risk.

-- Top management of banks should clearly articulate the market risk policies, agreements, review mechanisms, auditing & reporting systems etc. and these policies should clearly mention the risk measurement systems which captures the sources of materials from banks and thus has an effect on banks.
+- Top management of banks should clearly articulate the market risk policies, agreements, review mechanisms, auditing & reporting systems, etc. These policies should clearly mention the risk measurement systems that capture the sources of materials from banks and thus have an effect on banks.

-- Banks should form Asset-Liability Management Committee whose main task is to maintain & manage the balance sheet within the risk or performance parameters.
+- Banks should form an Asset-Liability Management Committee, whose main task is to maintain & manage the balance sheet within the risk or performance parameters.

-- Middle office should consist of members who are market experts in analyzing the market risk.
-The experts can be: economists, statisticians and general bankers.
+- The middle office should consist of members who are market experts in analyzing the market risk.
+The experts can be economists, statisticians, and general bankers.

-- The members of Middle office should be separated from treasury departments or in daily activities of treasury department.
+- The members of the middle office should be separate from treasury departments or in the daily activities of the treasury department.

 3. Operational Risk

-- Operational risk arise due to the modernization of banking sector and financial markets which gave rise to structural changes, increase in volume of transactions and complex support systems.
+- Operational risk arose due to the banking sector’s and financial markets’ modernization.
+It gave rise to structural changes, an increase in the volume of transactions, and complex support systems.

-- Operational risk cannot be categorized as market risk or credit risk as this risk can be described as risk related to settlement of payments, interruption in business activities, legal and administrative risk.
+- Operational risk cannot be categorized as market risk or credit risk.
+This risk can be related to the settlement of payments, interruption in business activities, and legal and administrative risk.

-- As operational risk involves risk related to business interruption or problem so this could trigger the market or credit risks.
-Therefore, operational risk has some sort of linkages with credit or market risks.
+- As operational risk involves risk related to business interruption or problem, this could trigger market or credit risks.
+Therefore, operational risk has some sort of linkage with credit or market risks.

-- There is no uniform approach in measuring the operational risk of banks.
-Till date simple and experimental methods are used but foreign banks have introduced some advance techniques to manage the operational risk.
+- There is no uniform approach to measuring the operational risk of banks.
+To date, simple and experimental methods are useful, but foreign banks have introduced advanced techniques to manage operational risk.

-- For measuring operational risk, it requires estimation of the probability of operational loss and also potential size of the loss.
+- Measuring operational risk requires an estimation of the probability of operational loss and the potential size of the loss.

-- Banks can make use of analytical and judgmental techniques to measure operational risk level.
+- Banks can use analytical and judgmental techniques to measure operational risk levels.

-- Risk of operations can be: audit ratings, data on quality, historical loss experience, data on turnover or volume etc. Some international banks has developed rating matrix which is similar to bond credit rating.
+- Risk of operations can be audit ratings, data on quality, historical loss experience, data on turnover or volume, etc. Some international banks have developed rating matrices similar to bond credit ratings.

 - Operational risk should be assessed & reviewed at regular intervals.

-- For quantifying operational risk, Indian banks have not evolved any scientific methods and are using simple benchmark system which measures business activity.
+- For quantifying operational risk, Indian banks have not evolved any scientific methods and are using a simple benchmark system that measures business activity.

-Here are some articles that will help you to get more detail about the Risk Management in Banks so just go through the link.
+Here are some articles that will help you to get more details about Risk Management in Banks.
+So, just go through the link.